 Japanese Riichi Mahjong vs. Chinese Mahjong: Key Differences

-Introduction to Japanese vs. Chinese Mahjong
+Introduction to Japanese Riichi Mahjong vs. Chinese Mahjong

 Core Similarities Between Japanese and Chinese Mahjong